catmaid/CATMAID/sphinx-doc/source/nblast.rst

   CATMAID_HTTP_AUTH_USER = "<http-auth-user>"
   CATMAID_HTTP_AUTH_PASS = "<http-auth-password>"

-This is not ideal and likely to change in the future, but for this is needed.
+This is not ideal and likely to change in the future, but for now this is needed.
 For some operations CATMAID has R connect to itself through HTTP.

 R can execute some functionality in parallel (e.g. computing NBLAST scores).
 The number of parallel processes is set to one by default, but can optionally be